Gi60s/openapi-enforcer/docs-src/contributing/index.md

 ---
 title: Contributing
-description: Details about how the enforcer components work to validate your Open API documents and provide functionality.
+description: Details about how the enforcer components work to validate your OpenAPI documents and provide functionality.
 ---

-This section of the documentation is for those interested in contributing to the Open API Enforcer.
+This section of the documentation is for those interested in contributing to the OpenAPI Enforcer.
 This may include

 1. Bug fixes